 An individual mark is a mark that differentiates products or services of one company from those of another company.
 Most trademarks are individual.

 A collective mark is a mark used by members of an association.
 The association is the owner of the collective mark and the mark is used to show that the products or services bearing it are provided by a member of the association.
 Typically, it is the type of trademark that associations of producers use, for example a group of farmers from a particular region.
 A collective mark may serve as an indicator of geographical origin.
+When an applicant applies for a collective mark, it must provide a copy of the regulations that will govern use of the mark.
+Filing such regulations is mandatory.

 Trademark law in the Benelux changed on 1 March 2019.
 One of the changes concerned the collective mark.
 The collective mark in force as of 1 March is different to the collective mark hither to in operation.
 The old-style collective mark comprised aspects of both the certification mark and the collective mark in force as of 1 March 2019.
 If you own a collective mark granted before 1 March 2019, you must choose either a certification mark or a new-style collective mark.
 More information

 Certification marks show that the owner of the mark has guaranteed that the products or services bearing the mark have certain characteristics, for example that they have been produced in a certain way or comply with specific quality criteria.
 In principle, any conceivable characteristic can be certified in this way, with the exception of the geographical origin of these products or services.
 Furthermore, any entity can own a certification mark, provided that it does not supply the relevant products or services itself.
 Just as in the case of collective marks, the regulations of use governing the mark must be filed with the certification mark application.
+Formally, these rules are called the “regulations governing use and supervision” and filing such regulations is mandatory.

 Certification marks did not exist in the Benelux prior to 1 March 2019.
 Pursuant to a change in the law as of 1 March, applications may be filed not only for individual marks or collective marks, but also for certification marks.